-Religious Studies at the Bridge Education Centre involves developing mindful and informed pupils by studying topics that are relevant to them and which allow pupils to have their own beliefs and outlooks challenged in a safe and stimulating environment.
+Religious Studies at the Bridge Education Centre involves developing mindful and informed pupils by studying topics that are relevant to them and which allow pupils to have their own outlooks challenged in a safe and stimulating environment.

-Pupils in Key Stage 3 study a number of different topics that last a half term.
-This includes the beliefs and practices of a number of different world religions as well as looking at ethical topics such as Crime and Punishment and Life and Death.
+Pupils in Key Stage 3 study a number of different topics that change every half term.
+These include the beliefs and practices of a number of different world religions such as Islam and Buddhism as well as exploring ethical issues through topics such as Crime and Punishment and Life and Death.

-Religious Studies aims to educate pupils to become open minded, tolerant and understanding by learning about relevant, sensitive and controversial issues in religions and society as a whole.
+Religious Studies aims to educate pupils to become open minded, tolerant and understanding by learning about relevant, sensitive and sometimes controversial issues in religions and society as a whole.
 Pupils will begin to be able to challenge negative perceptions or stereotypes that they may encounter in their everyday lives.
-Pupils will learn to challenge these topics philosophically, working with their peers to question what is being taught and consequently furthering their independent and collaborative skills.
+Pupils will learn to consider these topics philosophically, working with their peers to question what is being taught and consequently furthering their independent and collaborative skills.